Nilpotent elements in the cohomology of the classifying space of a connected Lie group: The mod Bockstein spectral sequence

 It is clear that $R_2=H^{*}(BG)$ and $H^*(H^{*}(BG), Q_0)=H^*(R_2, Q_0)$.
 We will prove the following Proposition~\ref{proposition:3.2} at the end of this section.

 \begin{proposition} We have

 \end{proposition}

 The $E_1$-term of the mod $2$ Bockstein spectral sequence of $BG$ is the mod $2$ cohomology ring of $BG$ and $d_1$ is $Q_0$.
-Since, by Proposition~\ref{proposition:3.2}, the $E_2$-term has no nonzero odd degree element, the spectral sequence collapses at the $E_2$-level.
+Since, by Proposition~\ref{proposition:3.2}, the $E_2$-term has no nonzero odd degree element, the spectral sequence collapses at the $E_2$-term.
 It is also clear that $g_4^2=w_2'^2w_2''^2\not=0$, $g_8^2=0$ from Theorem~\ref{theorem:1.1}.
-Now, we complete the proof of Theorem~\ref{theorem:1.2} by proving Proposition~\ref{proposition:3.2}.
+Hence, we obtain Theorem~\ref{theorem:1.2}.